straup/py-flarchive/README.md

 	$> make list-commons APIKEY=<APIKEY>

+## Caveats

+This has largely been optimized for public photo streams.
+It should work with private photos but there may still be bugs.

 ## TO DO

+* Clean up auth token handling
 * Pagination for photo comments
 * Packaging, setup scripts and general spit and polish